 Deaerator Tank, Types, Working Principle in Detail

-Utilities play a vital role in plant operation as utilities help to maintain process-required temperature, pressure, and other process parameters. previously we had discussed colling water utility in Cooling Tower efficiency calculation article.
+Utilities play a vital role in plant operation as utilities help to maintain process-required temperature, pressure, and other process parameters.
+Previously we had discussed the cooling water utility in Cooling Tower efficiency calculation article.

-Among several utilities, steam is one of them and is the basic requirement for the plant.
-We can find a number of uses of steam like the generation of electricity, use in the process to achieve high reaction mass generation, use in steam jet ejector to create vacuum, in VAM chiller and many more.
+Among several utilities, steam is one of them and is a basic requirement for the plant.
+We can find a number of uses of steam, like the generation of electricity, use in the process to achieve high reaction mass generation, use in a steam jet ejector to create a vacuum, in VAM chiller and many more.

 deaerator and deaerator tank

-Now we understand why steam is important for plant.
+Now we understand why steam is important for the plant.
 Steam is generated using a boiler and boiler feed water is used as a feed in the boiler to generate steam.
-Unlike any other equipment it is important to control the quality of feed and similarly feedwater it is essential for boiler operation.
+Unlike any other equipment, it is important to control the quality of feed and similarly, feedwater it is essential for boiler operation.

-Feedwater is recycled for the boiler operation for the generation of steam and this has to be treated as feedwater contains oxygen and other gases which may result in corrosion of boiler tubes, scaling of boiler inner surface premature boiler tube failure or excessive feedwater leaks and many more.
+Feedwater is recycled for the boiler operation for the generation of steam and this has to be treated as feedwater contains oxygen and other gases which may result in corrosion of tubes, scaling of the inner surface, premature tube failure or excessive feedwater leaks and many more.

 The boiler is used to generate electricity and hence it is used in the chemical industry and power plant.
 Process water, recycle boiler water, vapor condensate are used as boiler feedwater.
 Feedwater contains oxygen maybe by exposure to the atmosphere or by leaks in tubes of boiler.